Overview

 Not everyone agreed with naming the school after Ridley, so two additional names, Ethel Weiss and Robert Sperber, were also brought to Town Meeting for a vote.
 Weiss and Sperber supporters argued for the qualities of these two and also argued that the selection process had been unfair and should be restarted.

 Town Meeting met on November 20, 2019 and voted that the new name would be the Florida Ruffin Ridley School.
-The final vote was 195-15, with 13 abstentions.

-- First, the public submitted over one hundred different names, with reasons.
+First, the public submitted over one hundred different names, with reasons.
 The Bee-lievers established criteria for further selection.
 The Bee-lievers discussed and learned more about these people before choosing 15 for public comment.
 To draw the public into the process, there were several lively public poster exhibitions of the 15.

-- From these 15 names, the public submitted in writing their own choice, along with an explanation of their reasoning.
+From these 15 names, the public submitted in writing their own choice, along with an explanation of their reasoning.
 This process created rich debate and education, as well as acrimony.
 African Americans on the shortlist of 15 names were often at a disadvantage, because Brookliners (and the country as a whole) had not yet heard the overlooked or ignored accomplishments of African American leaders in diverse fields, some of whom have called Brookline home (among them: Roland Hayes, the tenor, and John Wilson, the artist).

-- The School Committee reviewed the names and strongly recommended, by a vote of 8-0-1 that the Town Meeting choose Florida Ruffin Ridley as the school’s new name.
+From these 15 names, came 4 finalists.
+The School Committee reviewed the names and strongly recommended, by a vote of 8-0-1 that the Town Meeting choose Florida Ruffin Ridley as the school’s new name.

 Before Town Meeting met, Ridley supporters crafted a detailed email to all Town Meeting Members on who Ridley was and why she deserved this honor.
 Many town residents joined in organizing, calling all Town Meeting Members, especially after an unusual parliamentary procedure was announced that could undercut Ridley votes.